nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 ## IV - Fangs
 ###

-## V -  Every cat knows The Way Of The Cat by heart.
+## V - Heart - Every cat knows The Way Of The Cat by heart.

 ## VI - Claws
 ### Kittens claws are the sharpest and spikyiest.
 Cats are the biggest.